esrille/ibus-hiragana/docs_md/en/install.md

 4. Once the installation is finished, the **Install** button will change to a **Close** button.
 Click it to close the window.

-The installation of the required packages for using LLM is now complete.
+All the packages you need for using the LLM are now installed.
-When you log in again, you can use the candidate pre-selection feature using LLM.

 ### Hint